rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 Note that no ancestor of a top-level node has a relationship with the corresponding section.
-If that would not be the case, then that top-level node would not be a top-level node.
+If that would not be the case, then that top-level node would not be one of the corresponding section's top-level nodes.

+Note that a section's first content node always is a top-level node.

 **CLARIFICATION**
 A section can be defined as a sequence of nodes which only contains its